Hélder Câmara: Servant of God

-On 15 February 2015, the Archbishop of Olinda and Recife, Antônio Fernando Saburido announced that he was sending a letter to the Vatican requesting the opening of the process of canonization of Câmara.
-The letter was received by the Vatican on 16 February 2015, and less than ten days later, the assent was given by the Congregation for the Causes of the Saints, with which Câmara received the title of Servant of God on 7 April 2015.
-The opening of the beatification process was called for 3 May at Olinda Cathedral.
-The installation of the court on that date marked the beginning of the diocesan phase of the beatification process.
+On 15 February 2015, the Archbishop of Olinda and Recife, Antônio Fernando Saburido announced that he was sending a letter to the Holy See requesting the opening of the process of canonization of Câmara.
+The letter was received on 16 February 2015, and less than ten days later, the assent was given by the Congregation for the Causes of the Saints, meaning that Câmara was given the title of Servant of God on 7 April 2015.
+The opening of the beatification process took place on 3 May that year in Olinda Cathedral.
+This marked the beginning of the diocesan phase of the beatification process.

-In the Anglican Episcopal Church of Brazil, Câmara is already in the calendar of saints and his feast day is celebrated on 27 August.